seungwoochoe/dictionanki/README.md

 <br/>
 <br/>
 <img src="https://github.com/SeungwooChoe/macOS-system-dictionary-retriever/blob/main/images/3.png" width="600">
-Import saved text file to the Anki.
+Import saved text file to Anki.
 This is what it will look like after imported.
 <br/>
 <br/>